dsebban/md-blog/f_brackets.md

 In order to do so we  will gradually climb the ladder of abstractions and answer the following questions :

-- What is a value?
+- What is a value ?
-- What is a proper type?
+- What is a proper type ?
 - What is a first-order type ?
 - What abstracts over a first-order type ?
 - Why do I need `F[_]` ?